ROBOCOPY Command builder

 1. Enter Source and Destination paths at the top.
 Optionally add a file filter such as *.docx *.xlsx to copy only specific file types.

-2. Under What to copy, toggle the copy behaviour — subdirectories, mirror, move, or purge.
+2. Under What to copy, toggle the copy behaviour — subdirectories, mirror, move, purge, or create directory tree only.

 3. Under Copy flags, select which file properties to copy.
 The default (D, A, T) covers data, attributes, and timestamps.
 Add S and O to preserve NTFS permissions and ownership.